bgadrian/bAutoSize/README.md

  **maximum** Works same as minimum.
 	Default value : false

- **height_proportion** false or > 0.1 value to keep the height proportional of width.
+ **height_proportion** boolean or > 0.1 value to keep the height proportional of width.
  		Examples : "0.5" means that the height will always be half of the width.
 "2" will be twice as big.
+ 			True (or 'auto') will let the plugin calculate the proportion.
+False to disable it.
 	Default value : false

  **callback**  Function that will be called after each resize.
 No paremeters are sent (int this version).